Uganda Summer Practicum with the Sisters

 Participation in this trip includes enrollment in five Saint Mary's College credits.
 Students are enrolled in a practicum course for the duration of travel, with one overnight outing in a game park midway through.
 The courses will have both an on-site supervisor and a faculty member at Saint Mary’s who will correspond electronically.

-The program fee for summer 2019 will be $4400 which includes 5 credits summer tuition cost, international insurance, round-trip international airfare from Chicago to Entebbe, room and board, and a trip to a game park.
+The program fee for summer 2020 will be $4525 which includes 5 credits summer tuition cost, international insurance, round-trip international airfare from Chicago to Entebbe, room and board, and a trip to a game park.
 The program fee covers all expenses except souvenirs, snacks, and additional travel opportunities and experiences while in Uganda.
 Students should plan on an additional $400 or $500 for travel opportunities and souvenirs.
+A $1500 deposit is due Feb 1, 2020.

 Students should have rising Senior status in order to apply, and a 2.5 GPA.
 It is expected that the student will be in good disciplinary standing at the College and exhibit emotional maturity and adaptability to new and different experiences.